Cold Shard facts: pimp up your knowledge of the UK’s tallest building

 How many glass pieces is The Shard made out of?

-Seeing as The Shard was designed to represent a shard of glass, it's only natural that it's made of glass - 11,000 panels of it, to be precise.
-The total area of the glass facade adds up to 56,000 sq. metres, the equivalent of eight football pitches!
+Seeing as The Shard was designed to represent a shard of glass, it's only natural that it's made of glass – 11,000 panels of the stuff, to be precise.
+Its distinctive facade is designed to reflect the changing colours and shapes of the sky and surrounding cityscape, creating a stunning visual effect.
+And the total area of that immense glass facade adds up to some 56,000 square meters, the equivalent of eight football pitches!

-The Shard wasn't always known by this name.
-It was previously called the London Bridge Tower.
-Nowadays, alternative names for the building are Shard of Glass and Shard London Bridge, but almost everyone refers to the structure as The Shard.
+But it wasn't always known by this name.
+It was once known, rather prosaically, as the London Bridge Tower.
+You might also occasionally still hear it referred to as the Shard of Glass or Shard London Bridge, but almost everyone nowadays knows it as, simply, The Shard.

 What's inside the Shard?